12.5 Formal Types

 applicable to a formal type in a subtype_indication

 depends on the category of the type as for a nonformal type.
 The formal type is tagged if and only if it is declared as a tagged private type, or as a type derived from a (visibly) tagged type.
-(Note that the actual type might be tagged even if the formal type is not.)package Q is
+(Note that the actual type might be tagged even if the formal type is not.)

 type T is limited private;